Like what we do? Get involved!

 - chalkboards are an essential aspect of our outdoor classroom area and a great tool for making the farm experience more interactive for visitors

 Battery Urban Farm depends on the support of private and public donors.
 These contributions keep the farm’s soil rich and growing, and provide countless hours of programming for 1,500 school children, local families, and the public.
-The Battery Conservancy thanks Bloomberg, Agnes Gund, The Bunny Rattner Foundation, City Council Member Margaret Chin, The Whole Kids Foundation, CME Group Community Foundation and all of our Sponsors whose generosity makes Battery Urban Farm possible.
+The Battery Conservancy thanks Bloomberg, Blue Smoke, Agnes Gund, City Council Member Margaret Chin, Mrs. Meyer’s Clean Day, Sovereign Bank, The Whole Kids Foundation, Whole Foods Market, CME Group Community Foundation, The Max and Victoria Dreyfus Inc. Foundation, The Bunny Rattner Foundation, and all of our Sponsors whose generosity makes Battery Urban Farm possible.

 Volunteer with us